 We saved $21,627.56 in 2019 towards retirement.
 Our retirement accounts increased $172,287.30 in one year, with an ending balance of $660,822.27.

-of our daughters were in college full time for the first time.
+In 2019 both of our daughters were in college full time for the first time.
 Tuition bills were paid in full, with our oldest daughter taking out her first loan in the fall for $2,750.
 No parent loans thus far!

 Our 2007 Honda vehicles are still paid off.
 While they have lots of miles they still run and look fantastic.